Topics O to Z

 - College Avenue Apartments: Seek shelter in the basement of the building.
 Stay clear of entry ways, and glass.
 The laundry room or a bathroom in the lower level of these buildings will be the best location during a storm.

-- Centennial Commons: Seek shelter in the lower level of your townhome in a laundry room or bathroom.
+- Centennial Commons: If you have time, get to the shelter area in Idzerda Commons.
+If you can't then seek shelter in the lower level of your townhome in the bathroom.

 Additional Weather Information:

 - Campus Security will issue severe weather warnings based on information received from the National Weather Service.

 - It is important people follow all instructions via the radio or authorities during a severe weather warning and they be patient waiting for the warning to expire.